vimond/replay/plans.md

 #### Decided

-* vimond-uniplayer-videoengine-react should not be included in the end, when BasicVideoStreamer is implemented.
+* The `vimond-videostreamer-*` dependency should not be included in the end, when BasicVideoStreamer is implemented.
 * Avoid feather-icons and CSS(?) from being included for only component usage.
 Separate entry point (and package?) for player and components.

 #### Clarify

 * Publish with source maps?
 * Look into Styleguidist approach included in package.
-* How to get support for all third party libs without including them?
-Any way around injecting through a wrapper from the engine?
-* CRA-deps must be devDeps.
-Does that work fine?
 * Including SASS for building CSS?
 Is it needed?
 Can it give customisation options to the default player?
 * Otherwise build default skin in one CSS.